 When you begin training your dog, it’s all about finding a reward that your dog is willing to work for.
 When we go to work, we expect a paycheck, and it’s only fair that we pay our dogs in their preferred currency for a job well done.

 I don’t know about you, but I’d probably accept bacon as my preferred currency.
 Maybe that’s where the saying bringing home the bacon came from … but I don’t think bacon would pay the bills.
-(And please don't ever give your dog bacon... it's a sure recipe for painful and expensive pancreatitis!)
+(And please avoid giving your dog bacon ... it's a sure recipe for painful and expensive pancreatitis!)

 Will You Always Need to Use Treats?

-People ask me this question all the time.
+Short answer: yes.
+But you will use them less frequently in the future than when you first start teaching your dog a new skill or when you first introduce distractions.
+People ask me all the time if they'll always need training treats.
 It’s understandable if you’re worried about using treats when training your dog; you don’t want to always have to rely on having a treat in your pocket so your dog behaves.
 Just because you start with treats as the main reinforcement during your training sessions shouldn’t mean that you’ll always need them later on.
-You also want to make sure that your dog doesn’t gain excessive weight because they’ve been eating lots of high-calorie treats.
-We have a calculator if you want to find out how many calories your dog can have in treats a day!

 Unfortunately, many dog owners give up on positive reinforcement training methods because of the myth that they’ll always need treats, or they’re never taught how to phase out treats in their training.
 It can and should be done!